alvachien/mathexercise/README.md

 # introduction
-This web app which used to generate exercises of Math (actually it is more than Math, including the English), targets for the students in Primary School to do practices.
-It can store the failure in the exercises, trace the results via statistics figures, plan and integrated for award plans, and it also provided several puzzle games.
+This web app which used to generate exercises of Math (actually it is more than Math, including the puzzle game and English), targets for the students in Primary School to do practices.
+It can store the failure in the exercises, trace the results via statistics charts, plan and integrated for award plans, and it also provided several puzzle games.

 # demo
 A demo was deployed in [github.io](https://alvachien.github.io/mathexercise/).